AgileVentures/WebsiteTwo/src/projects/pair-finder.md

 Areas of interest uses the tag concept and includes but is not limited to projects, technologies, and organization.When you enter a tag, if the tag does not exist, you are given the option of adding a new tag.
 An administrator can combine tags.

+The app allows you to associate user name from pair finder with other user names from other applications and has APIs that  allow those applications to use pair finder backend.

 The application includes screens that allow you to:
 - create an account
+- associate an account with a Google account and/or github account.
 - specify and save your areas of interest
 - specify and save your schedule
 - query people based on interests and schedule.
 This screen will include: